11 Calming Easter Activities {Including Free Bunny Breaths Printable + More}

 11. Play Smelly Eggs

 Practice your Bunny Breaths and then have some fun with this mindful senses game.
-Simply fill plastic eggs with different smelly things, eg lemon, lavender, mint, spices and get your kids to guess what the smells are.
-My boy really loved this game, he was so excited to guess the smells.
+Simply fill plastic eggs with different smelly things.
+For example, use lemon, lavender, mint, and spices.
+Get your kids to guess what the smells are.

 How did we play Smelly Eggs?